Megalopolis (film): Development

 That year, Coppola and cinematographer Ron Fricke recorded second unit footage of New York, thinking it would be simpler to do so before principal photography, with the 24-frames per second Sony F900 digital camera that George Lucas used for Star Wars: Episode I – The Phantom Menace (1999).
-Fricke had previously shot Godfrey Reggio's Koyaanisqatsi (1982) and Powaqqatsi (1988), films which Coppola executive produced.
+Fricke had previously shot Godfrey Reggio's Koyaanisqatsi (1982), which Coppola served as executive producer.
 After the September 11 attacks, during which Coppola and his team were location scouting in New York, the roughly thirty hours of footage was stashed, including more material they shot two weeks after, due to its resemblance to the script, which involved a Soviet satellite crashing into Earth and destroying a section of Lower Manhattan.
 Having based the New York of his film on the state of financial and infrastructural disrepair the city faced in the 1980s, he felt Megalopolis had become more relevant after the event and declared his plans to rewrite it.
 "I feel as though history has come to my doorstep," he said.
 In 2002, he shot sixty to seventy hours of second unit footage in Manhattan on high-definition video that Lucas described as "wide shots of cities with incredible detail at magic hour and all kinds of available-light material".
 He also disclosed his intent to self-finance the film, still in place as his next project, having become disheartened making films to pay off his debt to Hollywood.
+In 2003, Ryan Gosling shot test footage as Clodio Pulcher.